VasileiosKokki/OSMBenchmark/README.md

 **What I did:** I added lazy loading, Web Worker preparation, chunked transfer, virtualized rows, selective source refreshes, server-side prepared caches, and explicit interaction tuning.

 **What I learned:** high-performance interactive media requires coordinating data architecture, rendering, UI state, and animation—not just optimizing one loop.

----

-## Relevance to XR, AI, and Interactive Media

-Although this is a 2D geospatial application rather than an XR application, the project is directly relevant to the kind of engineering I want to bring into XR and interactive systems:

-- **spatial data processing** and coordinate systems;
-- **large world-referenced datasets**;
-- **interactive exploration of dense scene information**;
-- **camera navigation and smooth animated transitions**;
-- **selection, filtering, and contextual information panels**;
-- **performance-sensitive rendering and interaction**;
-- **AI-adjacent geospatial data preparation**, motivated by my work around geographic representation-learning pipelines.

-For me, the most transferable outcome was learning how to turn a research/data problem into an interactive system where differences can be explored, tested, and understood visually.

----

 ## Architecture